 For information about pollinator conservation actions undertaken across the EU:

-The European Parliament addressed the EU Pollinators Initiative on 18 December 2019:
+The European Parliament addressed the adoption of the EU Pollinators Initiative on 18 December 2019:

-The Council of the European Union addressed the EU Pollinators Initiative on 9 October 2018:
+The Council of the European Union addressed the Court’s special report on 17 December 2020: